bhavesh0124/Real-time-Hand-Gesture-Digit-Recognition-using-ResNet50/README.md

 ![alt text](images/ResNet.png)

-Following are the layers that I have used for training the model for around 20 epochs and a batch size of 120.
+Following are the layers that I have used for training the model for around 20 epochs and with a batch size of 120.
 For auto labelling the train images, I have used Tensorflow's Image Generator.

 You can also train it using your own data by running the collect-data.py file.